fr0ziii/algo-dev-helper/README.md

 *   **AlgoKit Command:** `!algohelp algokit deploy`, `!algohelp command init`
 *   **Network Status:** `!algohelp mainnet round`, `!algohelp testnet status`

+## Testing

+Unit tests have been implemented for the core handler modules using Python's built-in `unittest` framework.

+1. Ensure your Python virtual environment is activated.
+2. Run the tests from the project root directory:
+    ```bash
+    python -m unittest discover tests/
+    ```
+    (The `tests/` directory contains the test files, e.g., `test_qa_handler.py`).

 ## Configuration

 The following environment variables are configured in the `.env` file: